xfra35/f3-multilang/README.md

 (requires the usage of [route aliases](http://fatfreeframework.com/routing-engine#named-routes))

 ### Rewrite URLs
-A translated URL consist of a language identifier followed by the original URL:
+Each translated URL consists of a language identifier followed by the original URL:
 ```
 /es + /terms-and-conditions = /es/terms-and-conditions
 ```